xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

                     //Do a efficient query ONCE
                     var hours = CalculateHours();
                     //Store it in the store.
-I typically use the FullName of the current type so it won't collide storage.SetWideDataItem(GetType().FullName, hours);
+I typically use the FullName of the current type
+                    //so it won't collide with any other types in the store storage.SetWideDataItem(GetType().FullName, hours);
                 }
                 //Look in the store, if it's there we are fine